The Biography Of Greater Chennai Corporation

 Prior to 1950 and subsequently there after until 1973 by which time the Council was dissolved, the term of elected Members of the Council was 3 years.
 In those periods the Mayor and the Deputy Mayor were elected once in a year by the Members of the Council.
 Further the office of the Mayor was held by the persons so elected by rotation based on Caste/ Religion.

-The Council of the Corporation of Chennai was dissolved by the State Government on 01-12-1973.
+The Council of the Greater Chennai Corporation was dissolved by the State Government on 01-12-1973.
 Subsequently the Government, as per the provisions of the Act appointed Special Officers’ to carry out the functions of the Council and various Standing Committees.
 After a long spell of 23 years, the Government have conducted elections to the civic body during October 1996.
 Further the Government have also amended the act pursuant to the provisions Nagar Paliga Act.
 By

 this, the Mayor of the Corporation will be elected by the citizens of Chennai city as a whole in public election and also the term of office of the Mayor as well as Councillors will be 5 years from the date of such election.
 However, the Deputy Mayor will be elected from among the members of the Council whose tenure will be 5 years.
 The city of Chennai is at present consisting 200 divisions and each division is represented by one Member besides the Mayor as a whole.